What Is Blockchain Technology And How Does It Work?

 Where Do Tokens Come From In A Blockchain Network?

 For each Blockchain System that is created there is a token with a fixed quantity created.
-Until the blockchain system is integrated or tied to a physical asset the tokens have no real life value.
+Until the blockchain system is integrated or tied to a physical asset the tokens have no real-life value.
 Most tokens are built on Ethereum.
 Ethereum is a coin and the currencies built on Ethereum are called Tokens.
 The blocks on Ethereum are programmable.
 The tokens built on Ethereum are completely price dependent and are truly separate currencies.

 The Bitcoin blockchain network is simply a public ledger of bitcoin balances for users.
 People are rewarded Bitcoins or fractions of them when they create a new block that all the servers (nodes) verify as correct.
 This is called Bitcoin mining.
 Bitcoin mining requires massive amounts of CPU power.
-Earning Bitcoin for creating the next block gives incentive for companies to continually verify and create the next block on the Bitcoin blockchain network.
+Earning Bitcoin for creating the next block gives an incentive for companies to continually verify and create the next block on the Bitcoin blockchain network.

 Other blockchain networks and tokens gain value by performing real-life functions and automated processes for specific business models and commodities.
 Ethereum for instance is tied to ether gas.
 Furthermore, Ethereum has programmable protocols that give the ability to create other tokens on top of it’s platform.
 Thus giving Ethereum more practical value.